Sometimes you go to a yard sale and find an amazing buy, like I did a couple months ago with Nazis and the Occult by Paul Roland.

 The big question is, are we going to keep Mertle if her previous owners don’t come forward?
 I just don’t know.
 Three dogs?
 Yikes.
 Swoozie and Ebby already feel like a hundred dogs, but as much as I dislike the idea of the extra work, changed routines, and money required to add a third dog to the mix, it makes me sad to think about her going somewhere else to live.
 Damn it, Mertle.
 Brent and I will make a decision soon.

 In the meantime, I think I’m going to take a break from yard sales.
-In addition to picking up a Boston Terrier that I don’t need, I also have a boxful of chalkboard slates ($2.00!
-How could I pass that up?) that I have no idea what I’m going to do with.
+In addition to picking up a Boston Terrier that I don’t need, I also have a boxful of chalkboard slates.
+On one hand, the entire box was two dollars!
+How could I pass that up?
+On the other hand, what am going to do with a boxful of chalkboard slates?
+Two dollars, though!